 We first gave an overview of restoration and protection mechanisms for packet-switched networks.
-Then we explained the MPLS-FRR framework which was introduced by the IETF for fast local protection.
+Then we explained the MPLS-FRR framework introduced by the IETF which is intended for fast local protection.
 It only standardizes protocol signaling issues and the behavior of the label switched routers (LSRs) in case of network element failures.
 It does not recommend the layout of the backup paths themselves, which is still an open research issue.
 These backup paths should be short, easy to configure, easy to calculate, and they should require only little additional backup capacity when backup capacity sharing is possible.

 The MPLS-FRR framework specifies two different protection types: one-to-one backup using detour LSPs and facility backup using bypass LSPs.
-We first contrasted both options briefly and then we considered a simple standard mechanism that sets up link and router bypasses for the facility backup for all single link and node failures, respectively.
+We first clarified the requirements for these backup structures and considered a simple standard mechanism that sets up link and router detours and bypasses, respectively, for all single link and node failures.
 The backup paths take the shortest paths that avoid the outage location.
-Then, we proposed a link bypass substitution (SLB) approach and an additional push back mechanism (PBM) to reduce the required capacity.
+Then, we proposed a link detour and link bypass substitution (SLD, SLB) approach to reduce the number of required backup paths.
+In addition, we suggested an additional push back mechanism (PBM) for link detours and bypasses to reduce the required backup capacity.
 All these modifications are simple, they can be implemented by the framework [1], and they use the shortest paths principle, i.e., they do not require complex and time consuming optimization algorithms.

-We evaluated the required backup capacity, the average path length, and the number of backup paths per primary path for the above discussed options of the facility backup.
-To that end, we conducted a parametric study taking into account 420 artificial networks with different topological properties.
-Our results showed that the proposed modifications SLB and in particular PBM reduce the required backup capacity compared to the standard approach due to a better distribution of the backup traffic in failure cases.
-This happens at virtually no cost for LRP-SLB and even reduces the path length while LRP-PBM uses slightly longer backup paths.
-Remarkably, LRP-SLB and LRP-PBM protect both link and router failures with less backup capacity than LP-Standard that protects only link failures.
-Finally, a comparison with other resilience mechanisms showed that the self-protecting multipath (SPM) requires by far the least backup capacity, followed by shortest equal-cost multipath rerouting (ECMP), and single shortest path rerouting (SPR).
-All facility backup mechanisms require more backup capacity than SPR, but they react within milliseconds while restoration through SPR takes up to several seconds.
+We evaluated the required backup capacity, the average path length, and the number of backup paths per primary path for the above discussed options of the one-to-one backup.
+To that end, we conducted a parametric study taking into account 420 artificial networks of different size in terms of nodes, different node degree, and different regularity (deg{dev}^{max}).
+Our results showed that both the proposed SLD and in particular the PBM modification reduce the required backup capacity compared to the standard approach due to a better distribution of the backup traffic in failure cases for which we considered single link and node failures.
+This happens at the expense of slightly longer backup paths.
+Compared to the standard approach, the SLD modification reduces the number of backup paths and thereby the configuration complexity while the PBM needs exactly the same number of backup paths.
+Finally, a comparison with other resilience mechanisms showed that the self-protecting multipath (SPM) requires by far the least backup capacity, followed by shortest equal-cost multipath rerouting (ECMP) and single shortest path rerouting (SPR).
+Surprisingly, our new PBM-based one-to-one backup requires about the same amount of backup capacity like SPR although it reacts within milliseconds while restoration through SPR takes up to several seconds.